jaroslawprzybylowicz/fuji-iot/README.md

 I have Fuji Electric AC units at home that I wanted to become integrated with my smart home network.
 Unfortunatelly, those are old-school devices with IR and wired remotes and no WiFi.

-## This repository
+## This repository & interfacing

-I reverse engineered the serial protocol between wire remote controller and the AC unit by hooking up in between the AC unit and wired remote controller.
-This repository contains code that is the result of that work.
+This package contains a simple daemon that will convert do serial to RPC conversion of the AC unit.
+In order to use it, you will need a device capable of handling UART @ 500bps (author of the code used Raspberry Pi Zero).
+Release package contains pre-compiled ARM package suitable to use with Raspbian.

 ## Compatibility